GSA/feedback.usa.gov/pages/glossary.md

   * Variable - a variable defined with GTM that can be re-used within GTM

 ### Delivering a Touchpoint via Email

-* URL Parameters
+* location_code - The URL parameter `?location_code=` can be used to identify what location a Submission relates to, if a a single Touchpoint is deployed for a service that spans multiple Locations.

 ### Reporting on websites and Public Services (service designed services)

-* Analytics - includes general website analytics
+* Analytics - includes general website analytics (like DAP) and Service Design analytics
 * Events - a specific interaction or event fired from a webpage.
 Typically, on button click or page event
-  * Goals
-    * a sequence or combination of events to trigger
+* Goals - a sequence or combination of events to trigger
-  * Conversions
-    * measurement regarding a specific goal.
+* Conversions - measurement regarding a specific goal.
 For examples: 1) 50% of users who click through to Sign Up, complete the Sign Up, or 2) 10% open-rate for emails

 ### Organizational Maps & Artifacts